piebrary/greenlanceV2/documentation/index.md

 Run `cd [repository-name]/frontend` and run `npm install` When finished go to the backend folder with `cd ../backend` and run `npm install`

+> Every time you work on your repository

-When you start working on you Git repository you need to get the last changes, so use Pull
+Every time you start working on you Git repository you need to get the last changes, so use Pull

 `git pull`